mooseyscountrygarden.com » Rose Garden« New Zealand Roses | Modern Shrub Roses »

 Old-fashioned rose Crepsecule

-And why not?
-I have plenty of space for new garden areas, plenty of sunshine and fresh air, and some good comprehensive old rose catalogues.
+There's plenty of space here for new rose garden areas, plenty of sunshine and fresh air, and some good comprehensive old rose catalogues.
 Pity about the lack of money!

-In late spring I think my most favourite old-fashioned rose is Mutabilis.
+In late spring my most favourite old-fashioned rose is Mutabilis (when the foliage is new and fresh).
 Then as summer progresses Raubritter always takes my eye.
 And Crepuscule is such a well behaved and well-groomed climber whatever the season...

 It's so hard to choose the best one.
 I hope you'll enjoy my modest collection, which I promise will soon get bigger!